Vietnamization

-Vietnamization fit into the broader détente policy of the Nixon administration, in which the United States no longer regarded its fundamental strategy as the containment of communism but as a cooperative world order, in which Nixon and his chief adviser Henry Kissinger were focused on the broader constellation of forces and the bigger world powers.
+Vietnamization fit into the broader détente policy of the Nixon administration, in which the United States no longer regarded its fundamental strategy as the containment of communism but as a cooperative world order, in which Nixon and his chief adviser Henry Kissinger were focused on the other world powers.
 Nixon had ordered Kissinger to negotiate diplomatic policies with Soviet statesman Anatoly Dobrynin.
 Nixon also opened high-level contact with China.
 U.S. relations with the Soviet Union and China were of higher priority than South Vietnam.
+The policy of Vietnamization, despite its successful execution, was ultimately a failure as the improved ARVN forces and the reduced American and Allied component were unable to prevent the fall of Saigon and the subsequent merger of the north and south under communism, to form the Socialist Republic of Vietnam.

 Nixon said Vietnamization had two components.
-The first was "strengthening the armed force of the South Vietnamese in numbers, equipment, leadership and combat skills", while the second was "the extension of the pacification program [i.e. military aid to civilians] in South Vietnam."
+The first was "strengthening the armed force of the South Vietnamese in numbers, equipment, leadership and combat skills", while the second was "the extension of the pacification program [i.e. military aid to civilians] in South Vietnam".
 To achieve the first goal, U.S. helicopters would fly in support; however, helicopter operations were too much part of ground operations to involve U.S. personnel.
 Thus, ARVN candidates were enrolled in U.S. helicopter schools to take over the operations.
 As observed by Lieutenant General Dave Palmer, to qualify an ARVN candidate for U.S. helicopter school, he first needed to learn English; this, in addition to the months-long training and practice in the field, made adding new capabilities to the ARVN take at least two years.
 Palmer did not disagree that the first component, given time and resources, was achievable.
-However: "Pacification, the second component, presented the real challenge...it was benevolent government action in areas where the government should always have been benevolently active...doing both was necessary if Vietnamization were to work."
+However: "Pacification, the second component, presented the real challenge ... it was benevolent government action in areas where the government should always have been benevolently active ... doing both was necessary if Vietnamization were to work."

-The policy of Vietnamization, despite its successful execution, was ultimately a failure as the improved ARVN forces and the reduced American and allied component were unable to prevent the fall of Saigon and the subsequent merger of the north and south, to form the Socialist Republic of Vietnam.

 Precedent: French jaunissement in Indochina War

-After several years of the First Indochina War, French commanders adopted a policy they called "yellowing" (jaunissement), expressly to minimize white casualties.
-US critics of the war compared Vietnamization to jaunissement.
+From 1950, after several years of the First Indochina War, French commanders adopted a policy they called "yellowing" (jaunissement), expressly to minimize White casualties.
+This change, at the time, was mostly due to a deficit of troops in the FTEO, the Far-East segment of the French army.
+Vietnamese soldiers were progressively integrated in battalions.
+As part of decolonization process, after recognizing Vietnamese independence within the French Union in 1949, France allowed Vietnam to establish its own army (Vietnamese National Army) on 8 December 1950, this army then worked side by side with the French army (French Union Army) to fight against the communist Viet Minh rebels.
+U.S. critics of the war compared Vietnamization to jaunissement.
+This Vietnamese army would become the ARVN.